The Best Supernatural Horror Movies To Watch

 Starring Ethan Hawke, Sinister follows true-crime writer Ellison Oswalt as he discovers films depicting gruesome murders in his new home leading him down dark path uncovering supernatural entity behind them.

 What's your favorite supernatural horror out of this list?
 Or do you have another favorite?
-Let me know in the comments or on my twitter.
+To be fair I could have done a top 50.